vegan holiday

 Advice for Longer Trips

-If you’re going to be gone for any length of time, remember to bring your supplements.
+If you’re going away for an extended period, remember to bring your supplements.
 Two supplements in particular that are favored by vegans—a cheap high-dose B-12, and vegan DHA/EPA capsules—are all but impossible to find in most countries.
 So make sure to bring enough doses of whatever supplements you take to cover the length of your stay.

-If you’re staying somewhere for more than a month, check the condition of your shoes before leaving.
-I once lost an entire afternoon scouring Mexico City for a decent pair of vegan shoes when the ones I arrived in wore out.
+If you’re going away for more than a month, check the condition of your shoes before leaving.
+I once lost an entire afternoon scouring Mexico City for a decent pair of vegan shoes after the ones I arrived in wore out.

 Overcoming Language Challenges